 That’s just an example, of course—your own content strategy could be very different.
 The point is to plan out your content well in advance, so that you have a clear direction and the material is well thought out, based on the personality and interests of your ideal customer.

 So that’s how to start a business blog.
 You’ve seen how to get set up, how to do some research and choose an angle that will interest people, and how to create a content strategy and editorial calendar.

 The next step, of course, is to start creating that content.
 Stick to your plan, and try to schedule posts in advance so that you don’t have any gaps.
 Remember also to leave time for engaging with readers and responding to any comments you receive.
 One of the benefits of a company blog is in making your business seem approachable, and you lose that benefit if you ignore comments that come your way.

 It’s also important to promote the posts as much as you can on social media, as part of your overall content marketing plan.
 Having engaging imagery or videos and a good headline will help a lot with this.
 It’s also good if you can learn to pick out elements of the post that will attract attention or spark conversations on social media.
 Try asking a question.

-For more tips on starting a company blog, check out some of the other tutorials in our blogging category on Envato Tuts+, such as:
+For more tips on starting a company blog, check out some of the other blogging tutorials on Envato Tuts+, such as: